 This past year, numbers started to click for my son!
 He can count to 20 in Chinese, somewhere in the teens in English, and gets the numbers mixed up in Korean.

-I’ll share more math teaching strategies in another post but just wanted to point out that his milestones are very different than big sister!
+I also wanted to point out that his milestones are very different than big sister!
 If this is something you’ve worried about, please rest assured that range of normal is very wide in the toddler years!

 Extracurricular activities for both kids